KMFleischer/NCL-ipython-notebooks/README.md

 Install the newest version of NCL (current version is 6.5.0) from http://ncl.ucar.edu/Download/.
 I recommend to use conda to install the software.

+### CDO

+In some notebooks the CDO (Climate Data Operators) are used to do computations.
+NCL and CDO complement one another very well.
+See installation instructions https://code.mpimet.mpg.de/projects/cdo/wiki#Installation-and-Supported-Platforms

 ### ImageMagicks

 Some scripts use ImageMagicks *convert* program to cut off white space of the plot files.
 If you don't want to install it you have to uncomment the relevant code lines.

+### Used data sets

+Most of the data sets used in the notebooks are part of the NCL software package.
+If NCL is installed you can find the data sets in the directory $NCARG_ROOT/lib/ncarg/data/nug/.

 ## Known Problems